Cecil Price: Portrayals in film and television

 The first fictionalized version of Cecil Price appeared in the 1975 CBS 2-part TV drama, Attack on Terror: The FBI vs. the Ku Klux Klan.
 In this version, Ned Beatty portrayed Sayville Deputy Ollie Thompson.

-In the 1988 movie Mississippi Burning, the character of Deputy Clinton Pell is a fictionalized version of Cecil Price.
-The Pell character was portrayed by Brad Dourif with the part of Pell's wife played by Frances McDormand.
+In the 1988 movie Mississippi Burning, the character of Deputy Clinton Pell is based on Price.
+The Pell character was portrayed by Brad Dourif.
+Mrs. Pell, Clinton's wife, was based on Conner Price, Cecil's wife.
+She was played by Frances McDormand.

-In the 1990 TV movie Murder in Mississippi, Deputy Winter – the third fictionalized version of Cecil Price – was portrayed by Royce D. Applegate.
+In the 1990 TV movie Murder in Mississippi, Deputy Winter – a fictionalized version of Cecil Price – was portrayed by Royce D. Applegate.

 In HBO's 2016 movie All the Way, Cecil Price was portrayed by Colby Sullivan.

 Archival footage of Price appears in the 30 for 30 documentary The Best that Never Was, which chronicles the life of National Football League player Marcus Dupree.
 The film begins with a brief mention of Price's involvement in the 1964 murders, then explains Price's role in assisting Dupree after his retirement from the NFL.